 It’s the most wonderful time of the year.
 Offices are closing for the Christmas break and you get some well-deserved time off.
 So, with the company closing its doors until the new year comes the question: what should I do with the printer?

 If the printer is going to be out of use for a period of months, then the recommendation is to turn it off completely.
-Ricoh recommends to take out all the paper from the trays and to cover the printer completely to prevent dust build up.
-When you use the printer again, you may want to insert fresh batch of paper, and run some pages to help the colour quality return to normal.
+Ricoh recommends taking out all the paper from the trays and covering the printer completely to prevent dust buildup.
+When you use the printer again, you may want to insert a fresh batch of paper and run some pages to help the colour quality return to normal.
 We have seen cases where the toners have been crystalised, especially if the surrounding is wet and damp.